CAPLTER/caplter-research-protocols/CoreBirding/CoreBirding_PointCount_Protocol.md

 * Swallows, martins, and swifts are aerial birds that forage on the wing.
 If the birds appear to be foraging during the count, they should be counted and recorded in an appropriate distance bin.
 The observer should drop an imaginary "plumb bob" from the bird (or center of the flock) to the ground.
 The perpendicular distance can be measured from observer to the point the "plumb bob" touches the ground.
 Remember, record the distance at which the bird(s) was first observed.
 Birds that are just passing through, are recorded as a FT (see below).

+* The number of birds, whether seen, heard, or both, should always be estimated so be sure that you enter a count on each line of the datasheet.

 ### *Fly-Through (FT)*

 * If birds are seen flying through the count area and not observed taking off or landing, record them in the "FT" column only, not in the distance columns.